Friday, 12 December 2008

 Wed101

-Wednesday, 01 August 2007
+August 1, 2007

 • Well, the busy season is starting to calm down for me a little bit and I will have time to post some of the amazing pictures I have captured the past two months or so.
 This is a shot from a week and a half ago.
 This is one of the bridesmaide's bouquets in front of the other bouquets.
 This was a nice set up where the flowers already came in vases that would be used on the tables at the reception; the vases were in turn encased in cardboard stands so that they would not turn over.